cdalton713/binance-trading-bot-new-coins/README.md

 It comes with a live and test mode, so naturally, use it at your own risk.

+## Discord:

+Feel free to join to discuss with others using the program: [Join Discord](https://discord.gg/VjH8NsyxyM)

 ## Suggested Setup:

 Speed is _very_ important for this program to produce successful trades.
 The setup below is averaging ~0.05 seconds per